Crime reduction

 Reduced crime means improved safety, a better lifestyle and stronger economy for all Territorians and visitors.

-• the age of criminal responsibility is lowered to 10 (meaning youths are 10 to 17 year olds)
+• the age of criminal responsibility is 10 year olds and over (meaning youths are 10 to 17 year olds)

 • mandatory sentencing for assaulting workers